Conference dates: 30 October–2 November 2024

 Repair and Mending 2

-• Anna-Maria Saar (Independent artist), The Fear Of Disappearance
+• Anna-Maria Saar, The Fear of Disappearance

-• Wendy Ward (Sheffield Hallam University), EveryWear: Embracing Visible Wear Through A Daily Hand Sewing Practice
+• Wendy Ward (Sheffield Hallam University), EveryWear: Embracing Visible Wear through a Daily Hand Sewing Practice

 Fashion and Sustainability

-• Joelle Jackson (Indiana University), Sustainable Consumption And Expressive Practice: Perspectives From A North American Thrift Store
+• Joelle Jackson (Indiana University), Sustainable Consumption and Expressive Practice: Perspectives from a North American Thrift Store

-• Reet Aus, UPMADE Certified Upcycled And Recycled Products: Digital Solutions
+• Reet Aus (Estonian Academy of Arts), UPMADE Certified Upcycled and Recycled Products: Digital Solutions

 Degrowth

-• Madis Vasser (Degrowth Estonia), Every problem does not need a high tech solution
+• Madis Vasser (Degrowth Estonia), Every Problem Does Not Need a High Tech Solution

-• Riinu Lepa (Tallinn University of Technology), Work Time Reduction As A Potential Instrument For Sustainable Communities
+• Riinu Lepa (Tallinn University of Technology), Work Time Reduction As a Potential Instrument for Sustainable Communities

-• Marta Konovalov (Estonian Academy of Arts) and Jane Remm (Estonian Academy of Arts), From Sowing Confusion To Dialogical Co-Creation.
-Artistic And Designer Practices And Creative Methods For Meaningful Engagement With Nature And Resilient Ways Of Doing
+• Marta Konovalov (Estonian Academy of Arts) and Jane Remm (Estonian Academy of Arts), From Sowing Confusion to Dialogical Co-Creation: Artistic and Designer Practices, and Creative Methods for Meaningful Engagement with Nature and Resilient Ways of Doing

 Coffee and tea